-In addition to the segments identified above, the Company provides corporate strategy and business development services, asset management services, corporate restructuring and leveraged buy-out expertise.
+In addition to the segments identified above, the Company provides corporate strategy and business development services, food and beverage services, asset management services, corporate restructuring and leveraged buy-out expertise.
 These service offerings build relationships with promising companies for potential future collaboration and expansion.
 We believe that our other business activities complement our three principal businesses.